ArchipelagoMW/Archipelago/README.md

 - Sewers do not get a free light cone.
 - It may be a while before you find a sword, think of other ways to do damage to enemies. (bombs are a great tool, as well as picking up bushes in over world).

+### Swordless

+This mode removes all swords from the itempool.
+Otherwise just like open.

+Special notes:

+- The Medallions to open Misery Mire and Turtle Rock can be used without a sword if you stand on the symbol.
+- The curtains in Skull Woods and Hyrule Castle Tower that normally require a sword to cut have been removed.
+- Ganon takes damage from the Hammer.
+- The magic barrier to Hyrule Castle Tower can be broken with a Hammer.

 ```
---goal [{ganon,pedestal,dungeons,starhunt,triforcehunt}]
+--goal [{ganon,pedestal,dungeons,triforcehunt,crystals}]
 ```

 Select completion goal.

 ### Ganon (Default)

-Standard game completion requiring you to collect the 7 crystals and defeat Ganon.
+Standard game completion requiring you to collect the 7 crystals, defeat Agahnim 2 and then beat Ganon.

 ### Pedestal